scottshafferatkenyon/Chem122-2016/orbitals/orbitals.md

 # Electronic structure of molecules

-The shape of electrons in a molecule is
+According to quantum theory, each electron can spread itself out over all the nuclei in a molecule, often with a distinctive shape.
+Each shape, which is defined mathematically by a *wavefunction*, determines a portion of the molecule's energy.
+There are two qualitative trends: (a) larger, extensive shapes tend to have lower energy, and (b) shapes with more nodes tend to have higher energy.

-Most molecules consist of several atoms connected in a particular network **architecture**, with chains, rings, branches, cages, or some combination thereof.
-While each center has its own local geometry, these may combine to form a complex molecular **shape**.
 In this tutorial, you will:

 - load the output of a QM calculation with JSmol
 - display the isosurface of a molecular orbital